salemove/freddy/README.md

             msg_handler.properties

+#### The ResponderHandler

-* When responding to a message a ResponderHandler is returned.
+When responding to a message a ResponderHandler is returned.

+      responder_handler = freddy.respond_to ....

 The following operations are supported:

-        responder_handler = freddy.respond_to ....

   * stop responding

             responder_handler.cancel

-  * join the current thread to the consumer thread
+  * join the current thread to the responder thread

             responder_handler.join